| |

 Powermad's approach to speed/thrash metal was more refined than on average,

-their style carrying some close resemblance to Intruder with medium to
+their style bearing some close resemblance to Intruder with medium to

 relatively high-pitched vocals.
 The band's mini album The Madness